Chinese Graduate Profiles

 Relationship Manager, ANZ Bank (Melbourne)Advice for current students:

-“The graduates of Adelaide Uni are the most completive and popular on the market, who obtain strong professional knowledge and practical skills for their careers.
-Meanwhile, I suggest they could deepen their knowledge of their own field to get the certificates such as CPA, ACCA, and CFA for business school students, which will be the unbeatable key to success.”Han Jiang
+“The graduates of UofA are the most completive and popular on the market, who obtain strong professional knowledge and practical skills for their careers.
+Meanwhile, I suggest they deepen their knowledge of their own field and get certificates such as CPA, ACCA, and CFA for business school students, which will be the unbeatable key to success.”Han Jiang

 Academic Program: